jimdigriz/freeradius-oauth2-perl/README.md

  * **Microsoft Azure AD (Office 365):** `https://login.windows.net/example.com/.well-known/openid-configuration`
  * **Google Apps:** `https://accounts.google.com/.well-known/openid-configuration`

-If you do not, you will need to inspect your authentication provider URLs manually, extract the `authorization_endpoint` and `token_endpoint` entries, and add them to the configuration.
+If you do not have a secure main website, then you will need to inspect your authentication provider URLs manually, extracting the `authorization_endpoint` and `token_endpoint` entries, and add them to the configuration.

 FIXME adding manual endpoints